 5 Things I Learned While Interning at Creative Juice

 Getting your first taste of a real-world experience ironically requires previous real-world experience.
 That’s because there’s a monumental difference between attending school for graphic design and using graphic design skills in your career.
-Moving from being a mere student to becoming an intern at the Atlanta-based branding firm Creative Juice, makes for a day-to-day that’s never dull.
+Moving from being a mere student to becoming an intern at the Atlanta-based branding firm Creative Juice, makes for day-to-day that’s never dull.